 Registration & Agenda

 The competition is open to participants of all nationalities.
 Please fill in the competition registration form accurately and ensure the authenticity and validity.
 If there is any false information, the qualification will be canceled.
-Contestants need to accurately select the group according to their year of birth.
+Contestants need to accurately select the group according to their age as of April 1st, 2025.
+If you have questions regarding your application or you are looking for additional information, you can contact us by e-mail: info.mima.ca@gmail.com

 REGISTRATION FEE (non-refundable)

-• The application fee is $80 US dollars per applicant/group.
+• The application fee is $80 US dollars per applicant.
 ALL Montecito Festival Applicants are waived the application fee.

 • Fully submitted online application form